Create Happy, Successful Children

 Children need love and acceptance, support and protection, attention and encouragement from parents in order to grow up strong, confident, and able to thrive in the world.

-These are such basic needs that nothing ever really heals the lack.
+These are such basic needs that nothing ever really heals a lack.
 They are so integral that when withheld, or the opposites given, children sometimes give up and decide that they must detach from, avoid, or as adults, become estranged from their parents in order to heal and to try to live happy lives, anyway.

 very closely linked with a low degree of comfort